QuentinCG/Milight-Wifi-Bridge-3.0-Python-Library/README.md

 - Load your shell or python script

 Note:
-- You can install this library as a package using `python setup.py install` command in root folder.
+- You can install this library as a package using `pip install MilightWifiBridge` (or `python setup.py install` command in root folder).
 - You can launch unit-test using `python setup.py test` command in root folder.

 ## How to use in shell